 - Probate Assets include anything with only the decedent’s name on it upon death.
 These assets go through probate.
 Examples include bank accounts, insurance policies, retirement or investment accounts, and real estate.

-- Intestate Succession occurs if you die without a will.
+- Intestate Succession occurs if you die without a Will.
 Your property is distributed according to our state’s laws regarding intestate succession.

 - An Irrevocable Trust is one you cannot amend, modify or revoke except under certain circumstances.
-It moves assets out of your name and out of your control, eventually being transferred to the next generation.
+It moves assets out of your name and control, eventually being transferred to the next generation.
 It reduces the value of your estate, which can lower your taxes and protect your assets from creditors.

-- Estate Planning is the process by which an individual or family arranges the transfer of assets in anticipation of death, often utilizing the tools above (wills and trusts).
+- Estate Planning is the process by which an individual or family arranges the transfer of assets in anticipation of death, often utilizing the tools above (Wills and Trusts).

 Will vs. Trust

-Both a will and a trust allow you to make your wishes known, choose a person or persons to settle your affairs on your behalf, and decide who receives your assets upon your passing or before.
-Well-planned estates often utilize both trusts and wills.
-You might put a few large assets, such as your home, in a trust and cover other things in your will.
+Both a Will and a Trust allow you to make your wishes known, choose a person or persons to settle your affairs on your behalf and decide who receives your assets upon your passing or before.
+Well-planned estates often utilize both Trusts and Wills.
+You might put a few large assets, such as your home, in a Trust and cover other things in your Will.

 Reasons to Put Your Real Estate in a Trust

-There are a variety of reasons to include a trust in your estate plan and to include your home in that trust, including avoiding probate, maintaining control of your assets, providing for and making things easier for family and heirs, planning for incapacity, and ensuring privacy.
+There are a variety of reasons to include a Trust in your estate plan and to include your home in that Trust, including avoiding probate, maintaining control of your assets, providing for and making things easier for family and heirs, planning for incapacity, and ensuring privacy.

 Most people think estate planning is about their death, but it’s not.
-It’s about control over your assets — control while you’re living and control after your death.
+It’s about control over your assets — control while you’re living and control after your death

-Privacy: Privacy is important to some, but when your estate goes through probate, with a will or without, your estate becomes public—an open court record.
-A living trust is private, so no one will know what your assets were and who inherited them or didn’t.
+Privacy: Privacy is important to some, but when your estate goes through probate, with a Will or without, your estate becomes public—an open court record.
+A Living Trust is private, so no one will know what your assets were and who inherited them or didn’t.